cambridge-ceu/csd3/docs/applications/ldsc.md

                          --snp MarkerName --a1 Allele1 --a2 Allele2 --merge-alleles w_hm3.snplist --p p --out height --a1-inc
 ```

+but again it will be killed and we need a SLURM job as above.
+On CSD3, it took just about 14 hours.

 Our analysis then proceeds with

 ```bash